FCG-labs/atflee_react-native-calendar-strip/README.md

 | **`datesBlacklist`** | Array of dates that are disabled, or a function callback.
 Same format as _datesWhitelist_.
 This overrides dates in _datesWhitelist_.                               | Array or Func |
 | **`markedDates`**    | Dates that are marked with dots or lines.
 Format as <a href="#markeddates-example">markedDatesFormat</a>.                                                          | Array or Func | **[]**
 | **`scrollToOnSetSelectedDate`** | Controls whether to reposition the scroller to the date passed to `setSelectedDate`.                                                                         | Bool     | **`True`** |
+> The week list recenters itself after swipe actions.
+Using `onViewableItemsChanged` alone may miss these updates.
+Week-change callbacks fire from internal state changes so your data stays synchronized.

 ##### datesWhitelist Array Example